MFors/project-euler-helper/README.md

 Project-Euler-Helper
 ====================
 The aim of this project is to create a nice Python module using boost.python and C++ for performance-critical functions and structures used in conjunction with Project Euler solutions.
+It will also double as a C++ library for the same purpose.
 Basically a **good-to-have** library of goodness.

 Build using *-std=c++11*.